Murder of Sophie Elliott: Sophie Elliott Foundation

 On 6 October 2010, the Sophie Elliott Foundation was launched.
 The aim of the foundation was to warn and educate young women of the signs of an abusive relationship.
 One of the trustees was Kristin Dunne-Powell, who suffered abuse at the hands of high-profile sports presenter Tony Veitch.
 The foundation's main aim was to raise money to fund a nationwide primary prevention programme and to support local community initiatives which aligned with the foundation.
-On 10 June 2011, Elliott's parents launched the book Sophie Elliott—A Mother's Story of Her Family's Loss and Their Quest For Change to present her side of the story while warning young women of the dangers of domestic violence.
+On 10 June 2011, Elliott's parents launched the book Sophie’s Legacy—A Mother's Story of Her Family's Loss and Their Quest For Change to present her side of the story while warning young women of the dangers of domestic violence.
 In 2013, the foundation partnered up with the New Zealand Police and Ministry of Social Development to develop a one-day workshop for Year 12 students named Loves-Me-Not, to educate students on healthy relationships and prevent abusive relationships.

 In 2019, Elliott's mother Lesley Elliott closed the foundation, stating that her Parkinson's disease prevented her from continuing to run the foundation, and that she did not want another person controlling her daughter's image.
 As of 2021, the New Zealand Police continue to run the Loves-Me-Not workshop in high schools.